shadoof/ramble/README.md

 #### Rambler Behavior
 - OUTGOING
-  - add replaced words to both histories: rural and urban;
+  - add replaced words to both histories: rural and urban
   - keep the copied words arrays up-to-date (these are changing, and the display is changing?)
 - INCOMING: pull from history for current destination only
 - ON_RETURN after each even leg, simply reinitialize both words and histories from source